Tesco: Diversification

 In the 1960s, Tesco expanded the range of products it sold to include household goods and clothing under the Delamare brand, and in 1974 opened its first petrol station.

 In 2001, Tesco became involved in internet grocery retailing in the US when it obtained a 35% stake in GroceryWorks.

 In 2002, Tesco purchased 13 HIT hypermarkets in Poland.
 It made a major move into the UK's convenience shop market with its purchase of T&S Stores, owner of 870 convenience shops in the One Stop, Dillons, and Day & Nite chains in the UK.

 In June 2003, Tesco purchased the C Two-Network in Japan.
 It acquired a majority stake in the Turkish supermarket chain Kipa.
 In January 2004, Tesco acquired Adminstore, owner of 45 Cullens, Europa, and Harts convenience shops, in and around London.

-In Thailand, Tesco Lotus was a joint venture of the Charoen Pokphand Group and Tesco, but facing criticism over the growth of hypermarkets CP Group sold its Tesco Lotus shares in 2003.
+In Thailand, Tesco Lotus was a joint venture of the Charoen Pokphand Group and Tesco but, facing criticism over the growth of hypermarkets, CP Group sold its Tesco Lotus shares in 2003.

 In late 2005 Tesco acquired the 21 remaining Safeway/BP shops after Morrisons dissolved the Safeway/BP partnership.

 In 2006, Tesco announced plans to move into the United States by opening a chain of small-format groceries in the Western states (Arizona, California, and Nevada) in 2007 named Fresh & Easy.
 Tesco pulled out of the United States market in 2013, following performance issues.

 2010s

 In 2010, Tesco started funding a small film studio intended to produce Tesco-exclusive direct-to-DVD films.
 The first film was released on 6 September called Paris Connections, based on a popular novel by Jackie Collins.

 In 2013, Tesco pulled out of its US market (Fresh & Easy) stores in April, after it filed for Chapter 11 bankruptcy, at a reported cost of £1.2 billion.
 In September, Tesco announced that it would sell the business to Ronald Burkle's Yucaipa Companies for an undisclosed amount.
-That same month, Tesco launched its first tablet computer, a seven-inch model called Hudl.
 Tesco also purchased the restaurant and cafe chain Giraffe for £48.6 million.